-And there are exciting things on the horizon, with a host of exciting new films having played at the 2016 BFI London Film Festival.
-Two films come courtesy of young Nigerian-British talents: Shola Amoo’s beguiling, unusual docudrama A Moving Image looks at the impact of gentrification on Brixton, and Joseph Adesunloye’s moving White Colour Black follows a young London photographer on his journey to Senegal to bury his estranged father.
-Meanwhile, Asante’s follow-up to Belle, the period romantic drama A United Kingdom, starring David Oyelowo as Prince Seretse Khama of Botswana, opened the festival.
-Away from the cinema, there’s been exciting talk of Steve McQueen developing a major BBC television series that will follow a group of black British friends and their families over a number of decades.
+More recently, two key films arrived courtesy of young Nigerian-British talents: Shola Amoo’s beguiling, unusual docudrama A Moving Image (2016) looks at the impact of gentrification on Brixton, and Joseph Adesunloye’s moving White Colour Black (2016) follows a young London photographer on his journey to Senegal to bury his estranged father.
+Meanwhile, Asante followed up Belle with the period romantic drama A United Kingdom (2016), starring David Oyelowo as Prince Seretse Khama of Botswana.
+Away from the cinema, Steve McQueen has developed a major BBC television series that will follow a group of black British friends and their families over a number of decades.

 The 1980s saw a surge in activity for black British production and representation, encouraged in part by the arrival of Channel 4 (which put diverse programming at the centre of its remit) in 1982.
 Since then, due to a combination of factors (lack of training and funding, exodus of talent to the United States), there’s been a cycle of frustration in maintaining and developing the black British presence on film.
 While a significant breakthrough in its own right, for a long time Ngozi Onwurah’s 1995 Welcome II the Terrordome stood as the only film by a black British woman ever to see UK release.